celo-org/docs/docs/cel2/whats-changed.md

 description: Changes from L1 to L2 and from op-stack to L2
 ---

+# What's changed

+Celo is moving from being a POS (proof of stake) based L1 to an L2 built on the OP Stack.
+In Celo L1 both ordering and data availability were provided by the validators participating in the POS consensus, being an L2 means that Celo will instead rely on the the L1 (Ethereum) for ordering and on [EigenDA](https://www.eigenda.xyz/) for data availability.
+Outsourcing those components allows Celo offer increased scalability while focussing on providing value for users.
+See below for more details about all the changes involved.

 # Celo L1 → L2

+## Node operators

+In the Celo L1 node operators simply needed to run the celo-blockchain client, a single service that was a fork of go-ethereum.
+Moving to the Celo L2 node operators will need to run an op-geth instance for execution, an op-node instance for consensus and an eigenda-proxy for data availability.
+Instructions on operating nodes are [here](./l2-operator-guide).

 ## Deprecated transactions